Nickel: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 2. Mitochondrial Health and Energy Production: Although limited, studies indicate that nickel supports mitochondrial function, which is crucial for cellular energy production in high-energy organs like the brain.

 3. Neurotransmitter Modulation: While speculative, nickel may play a role in neurotransmitter synthesis due to its involvement in certain enzymatic reactions.
-This could have implications for cognitive processing, mood regulation, and mental clarity.
+This could have implications for cognitive processing, regulation, and mental clarity.

 Magnesium supports neurotransmitter balance and enhances focus for optimal brain health—Shop Now on Amazon for High-Quality Magnesium Supplements!